muhdzaheermv/youtube-clone-html-css/README.md

 A static clone of YouTube’s homepage created using **HTML** and **CSS**.
 This beginner-friendly project helps new developers understand layout structuring, flexbox usage, and clean UI replication.

-> ⚠️ **Note:** This project does not include JavaScript functionality and is not fully responsive.

 ## 🚀 Live Demo

 👉 [Live App](https://youtube-clone-html-css-rho.vercel.app/)